Best Hand Grips

 The different designs of these products make them each better for different purposes.

-The three most common designs you will come across when shopping for these kinds of products are the classic metal, upside down V-shaped design, the plastic design, and the design built for targeting the fingers.
+The three most common designs you will come across when shopping for these kinds of products are the classic metal, upside-down V-shaped design, the plastic design, and the design built for targeting the fingers.
 Each of these has its place and exercises your hand in different ways.
 Typically the V-shaped designs are the most rugged and the most difficult.
 The plastic products are more beginner level and are great choices for any kind of rehab work.
 The finger exercises are great for building dexterity.
 When researching, we thought about all the different possible reasons users might need one of these products, and we tried to accommodate a wide range of needs with a variety of product types and features.
 We thought about several different types of users.
 One type of user is one who is interested in strength training and within that category, we considered different goals and reasons.
 Some users might want a product that can help them improve their handshake.
 Others might want to train for participation in other exercise or sports activities such as weight lifting, pull-ups, rock climbing, and others.
 The second type of user we considered is one who is more interested in honing his/her fine motor skills for activities that require delicate strength such as playing the piano.
 The third and final type of user is one who has an injury and is working on rehab.
-We wanted to make sure and include products for all three kinds of users.
+We wanted to make sure and include products for hand strengthening for all three kinds of users.

 Show some style with your favorite color.